9.2 Processing Escheated Payments

 Navigation: Accounts Payable > Payments > Cancel/Void Payments > Escheat Payment

-3. Enter the appropriate information into the Bank Code field.
-Example: enter "BOFA" for Spokane.
+2. Enter or lookup the appropriate information into the Bank Code field.

-4. Enter the appropriate information into the Bank Account field.
+3. Enter or lookup the appropriate information into the Bank Account field.
 Example: enter "CHCK".

 • Escheated payment processing gives users the ability to reclassify stale-dated payments.